Flash-X/Milhoja/docs/UserManual/input_interface.rst

 This is a python class responsible for abstracting the JSON file in such a way that the task function generator and DataPacket generator can be given exactly what they need to generate their respective files without the need for having multiple or separate JSONs.

+Given an input data file and a specific file format reader, the JSON abstraction layer should be able to provide the necessary information needed to generate a packet or task function without the code generators knowing how the inforamtion was obtained.

+I'm going to list some requirements here so I don't forget.

+1. Any given data section containing variables for a generated DataPacket can have 0 to N total variables.
+2.